Beyond the Hustle: Why You Need to Revisit Your Hobbies

 Bestselling author Elizabeth Gilbert argues the case for creativity and the need for hobbies in her book Big Magic: Creative Living Beyond Fear.
 She writes, “The essential ingredients for creativity remain exactly the same for everybody: courage, enchantment, permission, persistence, trust—and those elements are universally accessible.
 Which does not mean that creative living is always easy; it merely means that creative living is always possible.”
 It need not have a tangible result, sometimes you just need a form of release after a long day’s work.
 It’s just purposely creating without hoping for or fearing consequence.

-I’ve finished 30 books this year—out of my goal of 50 titles—as tracked on my Goodreads account.
-I no longer feel guilty when I spend time away from my laptop to rest.
-I’ve started to learn how to cook, albeit starting with canned goods for now.
 Everybody needs a hobby, whether it’s something as simple as exploring TikTok, being a Plant Mom, learning how to embroider or listening to podcasts.
 Make room for hobbies and give it space to grow; maybe, you’ll end up finding a part yourself.